 Home > Hot packs

-If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can pay for hot packs with a health savings account (HSA).
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for hot packs with the funds in your health savings account (HSA).
 You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).Yes, you can pay for hot packs with an HSA, FSA, or HRA.